Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Environmental studies

-During the exam time, you will answer all of the following questions about global climate change.
+During the exam, you will answer each of the following questions about current environmental issues.
 Be sure to answer the questions as completely as possible.

 2. Environmental Justice: Discuss an example of a local community or indigenous group facing environmental injustice.
 Describe the key drivers contributing to environmental injustice AND discuss potential policies to address disparities.